Plan Your Trip

 Day Two Afternoon:

 Journey to the Chattanooga Zoo for a trip through an African forest, South American jungle and Himalayan Passage.
 In addition monkeys, jaguars, snow leopards and red pandas you can get up close with animals from this continent.
 You can even feed an African pygmy goat.
 Touring the zoo takes about an hour to hour and a half.
-If you have small children, it’s more like 45 minutes.

 Next head to the Creative Discovery Museum, where kids can splash in a manmade “river,” dig for dinosaur bones in the sand or make beautiful music with a Djembe or auto harp.
 A three-story Lookout Tour provides a bird’s eye view of downtown, or kids can hoist themselves up with the simple pulleys and levers at the Rooftop Fun Factory.
 Smaller children (0-4) have their own play area complete with a kitchen, train set and tree house but will enjoy the entire museum (at their own pace).